 - do not require frequent mobile access

-The Outlook desktop client is part of various editions of the Microsoft Office suite, so it is already available on most UWM University-owned computers.
-For users that would like to configure their email account on a computer that already has the Outlook desktop client installed on it, refer to this how-to.
-If you’re using a university-owned machine and don’t see Outlook installed on your computer, contact your local IT support.
+The Outlook desktop client is part of the Microsoft 365 apps (previously Microsoft ProPlus), so it is already available on most UWM University-owned computers.
+For users that would like to configure their email account on a computer that already has the Outlook desktop client installed on it, refer to these UWM KnowledgeBase articles for Windows or Mac.
+If you’re using a University-owned computer and don’t see Outlook installed on your computer, please contact your local IT support group.

-As part of their Office 365 account, each user is entitled to 5 free downloads of the Office suite, which includes the Outlook desktop client.
+As part of their Microsoft 365 account, each user is entitled to install the Microsoft 365 apps on up to 10 devices, which includes the Outlook desktop client.
 Users who wish to have the Outlook desktop client installed on their personal machines may use this option.
-Head on over to the Office Pro Plus webpage for more information and to get your free copy of the Microsoft Office suite.
+Head on over to the Microsoft 365 apps webpage for more information.

-Outlook on the Web offers nearly as much functionality as the Outlook desktop client, but with far more mobility.
-Outlook on the Web can be accessed anywhere with a standard web browser like Internet Explorer, Firefox, Safari, or Chrome and will meet the needs of most of the UWM community.
+Outlook on the Web offers nearly the same functionality as the Outlook desktop client, but with far more mobility.
+Outlook on the Web can be accessed anywhere with a standard web browser like Edge, Firefox, Safari, or Chrome and will meet the needs of most of the UWM community.
 Unlike the Outlook desktop client, Outlook on the Web does not require the user to download or install any software on their computer.
 Simply navigate to outlook.office365.com and log-in with your UWM email and password.
 Outlook on the Web is recommended for those who:

 - prefer a web client